roblevay/T2764/Lab12Extendedevents.md

 ### 🎯 Goal:

-Track deadlocks in your SQL Server.
+Log only actual deadlocks.

 ### 🛠️ Steps:

-1. New Session Wizard > Name: `Deadlocks`.
-2. No template > Next.
-3. Event Selection:
+1. Create new session: `Deadlocks`

-   * Add `xml_deadlock_report`
+2. Add event: `xml_deadlock_report`
-4. No filter needed.
+3. No filter needed.
+4. Optional: Add fields like `database_name`, `sql_text`
-5. Output to file: `C:\XELogs\Deadlocks.xel`
+5. Add `event_file`, e.g. `C:\XELogs\Deadlocks.xel`
-6. Finish and start the session.
+6. Save and start session.

 ### ✅ Verification:

-1. Use a deadlock script from the internet or training material to simulate a deadlock.
+1. Simulate a deadlock with two sessions locking rows in reverse order.
-2. Watch Live Data and check for the `xml_deadlock_report` event.
+2. View captured XML reports in Live Data or file.

 ---

-## 📂 Tip: Reading .xel Files Later
+## 📂 Tip: Viewing .xel Files

-You can open `.xel` files by right-clicking on `Extended Events > Sessions`, then choosing **"Open > File..."**.
+You can always right-click on a session and choose **View Target Data** or **Open > File...**

 ---

-Happy tracing! 🕵️‍♂️
+Now you're in control — no wizard, no junk. 🔍